 Blogging has been a learning experience/journey for me.
 I’m still learning ways to better my blog through articles, webinars, podcasts, etc. There’s a wealth of information out there on the internet!

 I’m not doing this every single day, but when there is an opportunity to learn or when I have time to improve on a skill (such as photography), I’ll take some time to do so.

 I have a son who I homeschool so like I said above, I have to manage my time.
-I am able to ‘work’ throughout the day, but that usually means the house isn’t getting cleaned (and let’s be honest, the house always needs cleaned even if you already cleaned it, so why bother?
-Haha!).
+I am able to ‘work’ throughout the day, but that usually means the house isn’t getting cleaned.
+I have cleaning days for that so I can focus my other days on working and teaching.
 During the day I can usually get a little bit of crocheting done and do the social media aspect of blogging when my son is doing his ‘school’ work or when he is occupying himself with his toys.

 Mostly all the computer work and some designing (the more complicated ones), I leave for nights and weekends.
 Bedtime is around 7-7:30pm here for us, so I can get a good 3-4 hours in of work ‘after hours’.
 The weekends, I can ‘work’ as much as I want because I can count on my boyfriend to man the house (and clean if I didn’t do much of that during the week).

 The weekends is usually when I do videos and photos.
 These are the times where I can work uninterrupted during the day, which is necessary for photos and videos.
 I don’t have fancy lights, I use natural light.

 With all that, I still manage to get family time in.
 It’s so easy for me to get caught up in all of it, but I do take days ‘off’ or nights ‘off’.
 On those days off, I still crochet though because #crochetlife.